 - Silas in The Da Vinci Code, murdering a nun and giving her the last rites.

 - Caleb the priest in Buffy, the "Dirty Girls" episode, going on mostly about the sin of woman.
 Combined with talk about her 'gaping maw' swallowing a man whole, for maximum squick.
-When "Buffy the Patriarchy Slayer" cuts him in half (upwards), is she addressing the religious brand of misogyny?

 - Brother Mouzone, the Muslim hit man of The Wire, who dresses and acts like a member of the Nation of Islam (though it's never said whether he actually is).